vimarshkarbhari-okta/okta.github.io/docs/api/rest/authn.md

 You must always pass the same `deviceToken` for a user's device with every authentication request for **per-device** or **per-session** Sign-On Policy factor challenges.
 If the `deviceToken` is absent or does not match the previous `deviceToken`, the user will still be challenged everytime instead of **per-device** or **per-session**.
 It is recommend that you generate a UUID or GUID for each client and persist the `deviceToken` as a persistent cookie or HTML5 localStorage item scoped to your web application's origin.
 The max length for `deviceToken` is 32 characters.

+> If you pass a device token, the factor verification is remembered to avoid additional MFA prompts when using the same device, unless the the organizational MFA policy requires an MFA challenge every time.
+The policy ultimately determines whether a user is challenged or not.

 #### Response Parameters
 {:.api .api-response .api-response-params}